genesiscommunitysuccess/docs/docs/03_server/02_data-server/03_advanced.md

 - If MOVING_VIEW is set to false, the Data Server will not send any updates for any new rows whatsoever.
 Only the rows that are currently in your view will receive updates.
 In either case, you can only have a total of MAX_VIEW rows in your grid.

-This allows for easier implementation of infinite scrolling whilst providing latest and greatest database updates in your view.
-You just need to send a DATA_LOGON and then continue calling MORE_ROWS to fill the grid as you scroll.
+This allows for easier implementation of infinite scrolling, whilst providing latest and greatest database updates.
+The front end must send a **DATA_LOGON** and then continue calling MORE_ROWS to fill the grid as the user scrolls.

-### Receiving specific rows
+### Limiting the number of rows
-If you only want receive a limited number of rows, and you only want to receive updates for those rows and nothing else.
-You have two options.
-Our scenarios here assume you are interested in receiving only five lines:
+Where the front end wants to limit the number of rows returned by the query, and only wants updates for those specific rows, there are two options.
+Our scenarios here assume that the front end wants receive only five lines:

-- The DATA_LOGON must have MAX_ROWS = 5, MAX_VIEW = 5, and MOVING_VIEW = false.
-This ensures that you only see those rows and only receive updates for those rows and nothing else.
+- The DATA_LOGON will have MAX_ROWS = 5, MAX_VIEW = 5, and MOVING_VIEW = false.
+This ensures that the server only returns those those rows and only sends updates for those rows - updates to other rows are ignored.
-- If you are interested in a limited number of lines for the purposes of pagination, the DATA_LOGON must have MAX_ROWS = 5 and VIEW_NUMBER = 1.
-You will receive the first five rows in a pagination mode.
-If you then send a MORE_ROWS update with VIEW_NUMBER = 2, you will receive an update to delete all your current five rows in your grid and receive the next page of rows (i.e. another 5).
-These pages will only receive updates for the rows on display, and will respect REVERSE settings.
+- If the front end has requested a limited number of lines for the purposes of pagination, the DATA_LOGON will have MAX_ROWS = 5 and VIEW_NUMBER = 1.
+The first five rows are sent in a pagination mode.
+A subsequent MORE_ROWS update with VIEW_NUMBER = 2 will delete all the current five rows in the grid and return the next page of rows (i.e. another 5).
+The server only sends updates for the rows on display, and will respect REVERSE settings.
-On successful DATA_LOGON and on any subsequent MORE_ROWS messages, you will receive a field called ROWS_COUNT which contains an estimated number of rows in the server.
+On successful DATA_LOGON and on any subsequent MORE_ROWS messages, the server sends a field called ROWS_COUNT, which contains an estimated number of rows in the server.
 You can divide this number by your MAX_ROWS setting to know how many pages can be queried on the server.

 :::info
 Let's summarise all that.
 - Normal DATA_LOGONs without MAX_ROWS = MAX_VIEW and MOVING_VIEW false always send new updates to the front end automatically once they occur in the server, regardless of the value of REVERSE.
-- If you only want to see a subset of rows, or to use pagination, use either MAX_ROWS = MAX_VIEW and MOVING_VIEW = false.
+- Where the front end only wants to receive a subset of rows, or is using pagination, **DATA_LOGON** will have MAX_ROWS = MAX_VIEW and MOVING_VIEW = false.
 :::

 ## Criteria matching